This page is still in preparation, but may nevertheless be of interest in its incomplete state.

 Hupfeld's wide range of piano-based instruments, including the Phonola and Phonoliszt, was reflected in the Dea popular and operatic repertoire, a great deal of which was mechanically arranged, rather than hand-played.
 Much has been made, especially by modern-day recording companies who publish transfers of famous pianists on roll, of the determination of reproducing piano producers to preserve the performances of the great composers.
 This somewhat romantic notion is put into perspective by the correspondence between Hupfeld and Scriabin in January 1908, which makes it clear that the Russian composer was only being invited to play works of his that were not already in Hupfeld's catalogue.
 It was clearly the repertoire, and not the performance style, that was uppermost in the minds of Hupfeld's roll editors.

 Despite the relatively small size of its catalogue, Hupfeld made a good effort to provide a representative choice of music, with eight Beethoven Piano Sonatas, at least twelve of Liszt's Hungarian Rhapsodies, the Liszt Sonata played by the composer's secretary, Arthur Friedheim, and several concertos, including the Grieg played by Wilhelm Backhaus, and the Chopin E minor played by the 70-year-old Francis Planté, who sixty years before had lived in Paris at a time when Chopin himself was still performing.
-Planté's interpretation must surely be the most authentic performance of the work that has come down to us, and perhaps Hupfeld's musical staff had the same thought, because it was used as the high-point of one of the Dea's first important public concert, on 25 November 1908, at the Hotel de Pologne in Leipzig, at which Planté played the solo part, in absentia, on a Meisterspiel Dea grand piano, while the accompaniment was performed on a Solodant Phonola grand, by the expert Phonolist and Dea recording producer, Fredy Prokesch.
+Planté's interpretation must surely be the most authentic performance of the work that has come down to us, and perhaps Hupfeld's musical staff had the same thought, because it was used as the high-point of one of the Dea's first important public concerts, on 25 November 1908, at the Hotel de Pologne in Leipzig, at which Planté played the solo part, in absentia, on a Meisterspiel Dea grand piano, while the accompaniment was performed on a Solodant Phonola grand, by the expert Phonolist and Dea recording producer, Fredy Prokesch.

 Francis Planté (1839-1934) - from Hupfeld roll label, Leipzig, 1912.